CodeMarie/final-project-part-2-dash-app/README.md

 ## Development Diary

+Miro was used for design of the dashboard and UI planning.
+This board can be found [here](https://miro.com/app/board/uXjVOIvO7t4=/)

+A presentation to coincide with the project was also created [here](https://docs.google.com/presentation/d/1di0Nsz9A2a5k45QYQKChOYg0SwBH8ulKRLFLc348jQI/edit?usp=sharing)

 - For styling there is the option of Dash Bootstrap Components which can be installed with pip install dash-bootstrap-components to be imported and reference to both dbc.themes.
-BOOTSTRAP and dbc.icons.BOOTSTRAP for a small icon used in the user advisory.
+BOOTSTRAP and dbc.icons.BOOTSTRAP for a small icon was used as a visual for user advisory.

 - Pandas was imported within app.py which holds the Dash application and data.ipybn which holds the testing of files and organisation of cleansed csv files.